karayabin/universe-snapshot/universe/Ling/Light_ChloroformExtension/doc/api/Ling/Light_ChloroformExtension/Field/TableList/TableListService/getLabel.md

 Returns the formatted label of the column, based on the given raw value.

+This uses the "column" directive of the configuration item.
-The formatting is based on the configuration pointed by the defined pluginId (i.e. if your fields property use concat, see the [chloroformExtension conception notes](https://github.com/lingtalfi/Light_ChloroformExtension/blob/master/doc/pages/conception-notes.md) for more info).
+See the [chloroformExtension conception notes](https://github.com/lingtalfi/Light_ChloroformExtension/blob/master/doc/pages/conception-notes.md) for more info).